nayafia/lemonade-stand/README.md

 * Need to have something you can charge for (which means making certain features exclusive)
 * Can be at odds with making software freely accessible
 * “Two tiers” of product support can make free users unhappy
+* May require a CLA (Contributor License Agreement) in order to accept code submissions from outside contributors while retaining the ability to relicense those submissions under the proprietary license

 #### Case Studies